Brand development that increases sales velocity, guaranteed.

 2. “fast and powerful, the perfect way to watch media.”

 While both companies might offer an identical product, the first comes across as complex.
-It might attract more tech-savvy consumers, but unless a translator is standing to change the language, it would likely drive away the average person.
-The second company positioned itself as straightforward, appealing to more people—a brand voice with which Apple has seen massive success!
+It might attract more tech-savvy consumers, but unless a translator is on hand to switch the language, it would likely drive away the average person.
+The second company positioned itself as straightforward, appealing to more people, with a brand voice that Apple has seen massive success with!

 Creating a consistent brand voice helps consumers identify with your business.
 Like in real life, once Someone gets a sense of your brand’s personality (and likes it), they’ll be more likely to develop a relationship and become a long-term customer.